gajdulj/gajdulj.github.io/_posts/2025-06-13-The-10x-engineer.markdown

 ---
 layout: post
-title:  "The mythical 10x data engineer 💻✨"
+title:  "The mythical 10x data engineer- do they exist?"
 date:   2025-06-13 09:00:00 +0100
 categories: jekyll update
 ---